RobertTLange/evosax/README.md

 ## Development 👷

-You can run the test suite via `python -m pytest -vv tests/`.
+You can run the test suite via `python -m pytest -vv --all`.
 If you find a bug or are missing your favourite feature, feel free to create an issue and/or start [contributing](CONTRIBUTING.md) 🤗.